 All permits and fees, including Coyote Buttes North and White Pocket

 Breakfast provided on day 3.
 Lunch provided on days 3 and 4.
 Dinner provided on days 2 and 3 (group dinner).

 One night camping at White Pocket

 What is Your Responsibility?

 Transportation to/from Kanab, Utah.
-Scheduled airline service is available at the following locations.
-Rental cars are available at these airports, too:
+Scheduled airline service and car rentals are available at the following locations:

 + 74 miles from Page, Arizona

 + 209 miles from Las Vegas, Nevada

 + 317 miles from Salt Lake City, Utah

 Lodging at Kanab, Utah.
 Your guide/instructor will notify you via email which establishment he will be using